Your brain on ART:

 art appreciation class where they analyzed and discussed artwork with an historian.
 After the

-resilience test and had their brains rescanned.
+ten-week period, participants retook the resilience test and had their brains rescanned.

 Researchers noticed that the painters saw raised levels of brain function connectivity and a